 Magnetic Effects of Currents and Magnetism: Concept of magnetic field, Oersted's experiment.
 Biot-Savart law and its application to current carrying circular loop.
 Ampere's law and its applications to infinitely long straight wire, straight and toroidal solenoids.
 Force on a moving charge in uniform magnetic and electric fields, Cyclotron.
 Force on a current-carrying conductor in a uniform magnetic field.
 Force between two parallel current carrying conductors- definition of ampere.
 Torque experienced by a current loop in uniform magnetic field; moving coil galvanometer - its current sensitivity and conversion to ammeter and voltmeter.
 Current loop as a magnetic dipole moment and its magnetic dipole moment; magnetic dipole moment due to a magnetic dipole (bar magnet) along its axis and perpendicular to its axis.
-Torque on a magnetic field lines; Earth's magnetic field and magnetic elements; para, dia and ferro-magnetic substances with examples, electromagnets and factors affecting their strengths, permanent magnets.
+Torque on a magnetic dipole (bar magnet) in a uniform magnetic field; bar magnet as an equivalent solenoid, magnetic field lines; Earth's magnetic field and magnetic elements; para, dia and ferro-magnetic substances with examples, electromagnets and factors affecting their strengths, permanent magnets.